YOGA FOR LOVERS

 - While exiting the pose you can both bow to each other and say thanks for holding the space

-Try this one only if you are already comfortable to practice headstand alone.
+Try this one only if you are already comfortable practicing headstand alone.

 - Position yourself facing each other in the preparation phase, while during the headstand you will be positioned back to back